Curious-flow/Analyzing-Galaxy-Properties-with-Machine-Learning/README.md

 3. Easy to interpret and vary the hyperparameters for optimization.**

 Method: We will evaluate each of these 4 parameters individually using Random Forests.

+### Key Results

+1. Using the mean of every ten features reduced the dataset size by a factor of 10 while still preserving the results.

+2. The algorithm worked great for estimating the Amount of Dust and Stellar Mass (Test Scores 0.978 and 0.935 respectively)

+3. For Age and Tau the test scores were poor (0.057 and 0.076 respectively)

+4. Feature Engineering (by working with the logarithms of Age and Tau) had a great effect on the test scores (Improved to 0.696 and 0.619 respectively) thus highlighting the importance of this step.

+### Further Improvements for Future

+1. Test Scores and Variance issues for Tau and Age can still be improved, perhaps adding more Data can further improve results by about 10%.

+2.We could also explore other Machine Learning algorithms.
+Would be interesting to try SVM and boosting methods on the same problem and then finally Neural Networks as well.
+Lasso Regression also seems like a good idea for this problem because of the large number of features and Lasso's inherent ability to set the coefficients of uninmportant features to zero.